SthCo/api-run/README.md

     volumes:
       - ./nextcloud/app:/var/www/html # Pulls from /var/lib/docker/volumes/nextcloud_nextcloud/_data/
       - ./nextcloud/config:/var/www/html/config # Pulls from local dir
-      #Choose here the volume you want to mount on your nextcloud
+      # Step 7 : Choose here the volume you want to mount on your nextcloud
       - /mnt/volume-nextcloud:/mnt/hdd # Pulls from root
-    #Choose here the env.file for you db database, for nextcloud (in Adminer, the host will be "db").
+    # Step 8 : Choose here the env.file for you db database, for nextcloud (in Adminer, the host will be "db").
     env_file:
       - ./nextcloud/db.env
     depends_on: